 6:30 pm - 8:30 pm

-English is the world language, except that most of the world doesn’t speak it, only one in five people does.
-Language writer and polyglot Gaston Dorren calculates that to speak fluently with half of the world’s 7.4 billion people in their mother tongues, you would need to know no fewer than twenty languages.
+Language writer and polyglot Gaston Dorren calculates that to speak fluently with half of the world’s 7.4 billion people in their mother tongue, you would need to know a mere twenty languages.
 He sets out to explore these top twenty lingua francas, ranging from the familiar (French, Spanish) to the surprising (Malay, Swahili, Bengali).
-He takes us on a delightful journey to every continent of the world and, among other things, he explains why modern Turks can’t read books that are a mere 75 years old, what it means for Russian and English to be relatives, why Japanese women talk differently from men, how come tiny Portugal spawned a major world language while Holland didn’t, and show how speakers today handle the foibles of their mother tongues.
-Something that will change the way you look at the world and how we all speak.
+He takes us on a delightful journey to every continent of the world and, among other things, explains why from a strictly linguistic perspective, the EU will be better off without the UK.
+He suggests that those who try to promote a new lingua franca within Europe – French anyone? – have got the wrong end of the stick: the small number of native English speakers within the EU-27 will not be a problem, but rather a great asset.
+Join our discussion.

 A relaxed evening of intelligent talk and discussion, over drinks and light food.

 Location: Full Circle House – Chaussée de Vleurgat 89, Ixelles 1050

 Tickets: €0 – 35 BOOK HERE